piruin/retrofit-dsl/README.md

 Retrofit itself is great but it not design for Kotlin.
 This small plug-in library will make Retrofit look great on your `.kt`.

+## Usage

-With Retrofit-DSL our code will look like below
+With Retrofit-DSL our code will look like below.

 ```kotlin
  var service = retrofitFor<MessagingService> { //this: Retrofit.Builder